datasci4health/case-notebook/notebook/cases/case001-development/case.md

 :Jacinto:What do you want to do?

-* Generate hypothesis -> Generate hypothesis
-* Call the supervisor -> Call the supervisor.A
+* Back to the case -> Cycle 1.Begin

 Call the supervisor
 -------------------